gediminasz/ctags-companion/README.md

 ## Usage

-To create a ctags file and index it invoke the "rebuild ctags" task (Terminal > Run Task... and select "Ctags Companion: rebuild ctags").
-By default it will generate a `tags` file in your project root.
-On completion the task will trigger a "reindex" command which will read the tags file and create a symbol index in memory.
-After that's done, symbol definitions should become available in the editor.
+In order to provide symbol definitions a `tags` file must be present.
+You can generate it using the "rebuild ctags" task (Terminal > Run Task... and select "Ctags Companion: rebuild ctags").
+It will run [ctags](https://docs.ctags.io/en/latest/man/ctags.1.html) and generate a `tags` file inside your project directory.
+The extension will then use [readtags](https://docs.ctags.io/en/latest/man/readtags.1.html) to perform symbol definition lookup.

 ## Settings